-In 2018, interest rates for refinancing have moved considerably higher, with conventional 30-year mortgage rates in the 4.5% and 4.6% range.
-There is a chance rates could edge close to 5% this year.
+In 2020, interest rates for refinancing have moved considerably higher, with conventional 30-year mortgage rates in the 2.875% and 3.125% range.
 If you are considering a refinance mortgage because you want to secure a low interest rate, you may want to get rolling sooner than later.
 There have been reports that refinances have dropped off as people are finding rates are going too high for them to refinance to save money.
 It is important to do your homework when choosing a refinance mortgage program online today.

 With the trend for interest rates pointing upward, now is the time to find the right refinance that maximizes monthly savings.